aws-samples/aws-modernization-with-snyk-and-hashicorp/content/20_Self-Guided/21_AWSAccountSetup.md

 Take note of the login URL and save: login url
 ![aws-add-user-4](/images/aws-add-user-4.png)

-### Next Section Heading
+### Next Section: Creating AWS Keys
-TODO: Next, you will configure your workspace.
+In the next section, you will create AWS keys to allow Terraform to deply to AWS on your behalf.